naystie/DC-Message-Sender/README.md

 pip install colorama

 ```
-**3.** Create a file named token.txt and save your Discord bot's access token in this file.
+**3.** Create a file named token.txt and save your Discord access token in this file.

 ## Usage
 **1.** Create a file named token.txt and copy your Discord bot's token into it.